 B'nai B'rith Subscription Pledge Form

-With this form, Milt Margulis committed to a 5 year pledge in support of the B’nai B’rith Building Association, the building that later became the Jewish Community Center.
+With this form, Milt Margulis committed to a five year pledge in support of the B’nai B’rith Building Association, the building that later became the Jewish Community Center.

 Simon Baum’s wedding to Mariana Bettman was among the first wedding ceremonies performed in the new State of Oregon.
-The State was only 7 months old at the time of this wedding.
+The State was only seven months old at the time of this wedding.

 Russian Traveling Papers

 This sealed letter granted Moses Ail, age 15, permission to travel to the United States.
 The document is signed by the American Consulate General in Yokohama, Japan, 1917, includes small photograph of Moses Ail.